ProfessorAkram/Unity-Programming/docs/unity-new-input-system.md

 **2. Double-click on `PlayerController`** to open it in your editor.

 ## Get the Move Component
 In our previous lessons, we created `MoveTransform` and `MoveRigidbody` classes.
 Each of these moves the GameObject in a different way.
 When setting up our `PlayerController`, we need to decide which movement style we want to use and get a reference to the appropriate component.
-For this lesson, we'll be using a reference to the `MoveRigidbody` component.
+For this lesson, we will keep things simple and use the `MoveTransform` component.
+In the end the `PlayerController` should work exactly like the `CharacterController` just with the new Input System

-#### 3. Get a Reference for the `MoveRigidbody` component
+#### 3. Get a Reference for the `MoveTransform` component

 ```csharp
     //Reference to the MoveTransform component